WClifford1/RailsAssessment/README.md

 [url=https://ibb.co/G2VC292][img]https://i.ibb.co/swFswCw/Sell-Page-2.jpg[/img][/url]
 [url=https://ibb.co/WWzzQhJ][img]https://i.ibb.co/pvKKg7F/Sign-Up-Page.jpg[/img][/url]

 #Database entity relationship diagram
 [url=https://ibb.co/9Z5X0Rg][img]https://i.ibb.co/qJQG8bj/Screen-Shot-2019-05-09-at-3-55-11-pm.png[/img][/url]

 #Details of planning process

 #Project plan and timeline

 #Screenshots of trello board
 #---------------------#

 #Answers to the 23 questions

+4. Describe the network infrastructure the App may be based on

+    The routes.rb file uses resources routing for the orders, carts, listings, charges and users controllers to generate the show, new, edit, create, update and destroy actions for each controller.
+The charges controller is used for making payments via Stripe.
+Additionally there are gets routings to display the contact us, about us and terms and conditions pages.
+The root page is set to be the landing page.

 6. Identify the database to be used in your App and provide a justification for your choice